hyiyuan/getting-and-cleaning-course-project/README.md

 -----------------------------------------------
 1) a tidy data set named as "average_data.txt ,

-2) a link to a Github repository with your script for performing the analysis,
+2) a link to a Github repository with R script for performing the analysis,

 and 3) a code book that describes the variables, the data, and any transformations or work that you performed to clean up the data called CodeBook.md.